-PREREQUISITE: PREVIOUS EXPERIENCE IN A SCHOOL BAND PROGRAM Concert band continues the students' musical development through the study, rehearsal, and performance of many outstanding compositions from the canon of band literature.
+CONCERT BANDGRADE 8-12LENGTH 36 WEEKS1 CREDITConcert band continues the students' musical development through the study, rehearsal, and performance of many outstanding compositions from the canon of band literature.
 Improved musicianship and understanding of the elements of music such as tone quality, pitch, rhythmic accuracy, and musical expression are studied through participation in this setting.
-The students are split into two concert bands: Symphonic Band and Wind Ensemble.
-Each student is required to audition for placement into these bands at the end of the marching band season.
-Concert band performs publicly at least two to three times, once during each of the quarters that it meets.
 Students are required to have the appropriate instrument and additional necessary materials in order to rehearse and perform.
-The student will provide most of these materials; however, music will be made available, and those students who use school-owned instruments will be provided an instrument for a yearly fee of \$100.
-Only students in grade 9 and above will take this course for high school credit.
+The student will provide most of these materials;music will be provided., Those students who use school-owned instruments will be provided an instrument for a yearly fee of \$50.00.
+Please note, this is a skill-building band only and not part of the regular high school band experience.
+Students in this class will not be eligible to go on high school band trips.